 Expanding the Lens

 You may recognize our Southbay photographers from their frequent contributions, but these talented artists also cultivate a body of work captured outside our pages.
-We asked them to share a piece with us that speaks to them and their creative vision.

 NEIL KREMER & CORY JOHNSON